BenKarmay/benkarmay.github.io/_posts/2023-02-24-VM-Transformation.md

 ## Install Tor Tor Browser-Launcher

-(Optional depending on use case)
+*(Optional depending on use case)*

-From terminal session run the following commands:
+From terminal session run the following commands.

 ```bash
 sudo apt update